 If you plan to have lunch there, visit their website for more information, as they open at selected times during the year.

 Looking for a place to stay in Civita di Bagnoregio?
 Alma Civita also has vacation rentals available: click here for more info.

 Italy will steal your heart with its delicious food and amazing cities.
 There are many reasons to visit this beautiful land, but we’ve narrowed down 10 of the most compelling ones for you!

 Civita di Bagnoregio is a Great Day Trip

-You can return home with beautiful memories of a charming village that you had to walk a 1000ft pedestrian bridge to see.
+You can return home with beautiful memories of a charming village you had to walk a 1000ft pedestrian bridge to see.

-Don’t forget to share the love on Pinterest:
+Share the tips & love on Pinterest: